-During the past five years, U.S. Bancorp Investments, Inc. ("USBII), has not been subject to any disciplinary actions involving municipal securities underwriting activities.
+During the past five years, neither U.S. Bancorp Investments, Inc. ("USBII) nor U.S. Bank Municipal Products Group, a division of U.S. Bank National Association, has been subject to any disciplinary actions involving municipal securities underwriting activities.
 However, USBII has been subject to the following FINRA and SEC disciplinary actions:

-- 1. In February, 2016, USBII, without admitting or denying the findings, consented to the sanctions and to the entry of findings by the Financial Industry Regulatory Authority ("FINRA") that for almost five years, USBII failed to identify and apply sales charge discounts to certain customers' eligible purchase of unit investment trusts ("UITS").
-The findings stated that specifically, USBII failed to apply sales charge discounts to several eligible UIT purchases resulting in customers paying excessive sales charges of approximately \$144,456.38.
-USBII has paid restitution to all affected customers.
-The findings also stated that USBII failed to establish, maintain and enforce a supervisory system and written supervisory procedures ("WSPS") reasonably designed to ensure that customers received sales charge discounts, USBII failed to effectively inform and train registered representatives and supervisors to ensure that representatives followed these procedures and identified and applied all applicable discount. - 2.
-In July 2015, USBII conducted an internal review to determine whether it had provided available sales charge waivers to certain retirement plan customers.
-Based on its findings, and without prior detection or intervention by a regulatory authority, USBII self-reported to FINRA that, since at least July 1, 2009, certain customers that were eligible to receive waivers had not.
-Subsequently, on April 20, 2016, USBII entered into a Letter of Acceptance, Waiver and Consent in which, without admitting or denying the findings, USBII consented to the sanctions and to the entry of findings that it had disadvantaged certain retirement plan customers that were eligible to purchase shares in certain mutual funds with waivable sales charges.
-Instead, USBII sold these customers shares which either had not had these sales charges waived or which had backend sales charges and higher ongoing fees and expenses, thereby causing them to pay higher fees.
-The findings also stated that USBII failed to reasonably supervise the application of sales charge waivers to eligible mutual fund sales because it relied on its financial advisors to determine the applicability of sales charge waivers, but failed to maintain adequate written policies or procedures to assist its financial advisors in making this determination, failed to adequately notify and train its financial advisors regarding the availability of mutual fund sales charge waivers, and failed to adopt adequate controls to detect instances in which these waivers were not applied.
-USBII was censured and ordered to provide restitution to eligible customers who qualified for, but did not receive, applicable mutual fund sales charge waivers in the amount of \$100,401 (the amount the customers were overcharged plus interest). - 3.
-On June 1, 2020, USBII consented to the entry of a Securities and Exchange Commission ("SEC") Cease-and-Desist Order ("Order") arising from breaches of fiduciary duties owed by USBII to its advisory clients in connection with its mutual fund share class selection practices and its receipt of fees for shareholder servicing ("shareholder servicing fees") and fees pursuant to Rule 12b-1 ("12b-1 fees") under the Investment Company Act of 1940.
+1. On June 1, 2020, USBII consented to the entry of a Securities and Exchange Commission ("SEC") Cease-and-Desist Order ("Order") arising from breaches of fiduciary duties owed by USBII to its advisory clients in connection with its mutual fund share class selection practices and its receipt of fees for shareholder servicing ("shareholder servicing fees") and fees pursuant to Rule 12b-1 ("12b-1 fees") under the Investment Company Act of 1940.
 This Order resulted from USBII's having purchased, recommended, and held for advisory clients, during the period from October 2012 through November 2017, certain mutual fund share classes that charged shareholder servicing fees and 12b-1 fees instead of lower-cost share classes of the same funds which were available to these clients.
 The SEC determined that USBII (1) had failed to adequately disclose to its clients the conflict of interest related to its receipt of those fees and its selection of mutual fund share classes that paid these fees; (2) had violated its duty to seek best execution for these transactions; and (3) had failed to adopt and implement written compliance policies and procedures reasonably designed to prevent violations of the Investment Advisers Act of 1940 ("Advisers Act"), resulting in willful violations of Section 206(2) and 206(4) of the Advisers Act and Rule 206(4)-7 promulgated under the Advisers Act.
 Pursuant to the Order, USBII (1) was ordered to cease and desist from further violations of Section 206(2) and 206(4) of the Advisers Act and Rule 206(4)-7, (2) was censured, (3) was required to pay disgorgement of \$13,977,908 and prejudgment interest of \$2,014,533 into an escrow account ("Distribution Fund") and work with SEC staff to develop a methodology for paying affected past and present advisory clients; (4) was required to complete disbursement of all amounts payable within 90 days of the SEC's acceptance of the methodology; (5) was required to submit a final accounting and certification of the distributions from the Disbursement Fund within 210 days after completion of the distributions; and (6) was required to pay a civil money penalty of \$2.4 million.